 Heidelberg’s Altstadt has a red-roofed townscape of remarkable architectural unity.
-After having been all but destroyed by French troops under Louis XIV (1690s), it was built pretty much from scratch during the 18th century.
-Unlike the vast majority of German cities, it emerged from WWII almost unscathed.
-Today, Heidelberg is one of Germany’s most romantic cities – and the romance builds the longer you stay: the more you wander around, the more unexpected beauty and heartstopping panoramas you’ll discover.
+After having been all but destroyed by French troops under Louis XIV (1690s), it was rebuilt during the 18th century.
+Unlike many German cities, it emerged from WWII almost unscathed.